HollerLondon/sfImagePoolPlugin/README.md

 ### Overriding Automatic Crops

-Sometimes an automatic crop will not focus on the correct area of an image.
+Automatic may crops produce undesirable results (e.g. heads chopped off when cropping a portrait image to landscape).
 These crops may be overridden by uploading a custom replacement via the
 `sfImagePoolAdmin` module.
-The size of your crop will be detected and it will automatically be output instead of an automatic crop.
+The `image` action of `sfImagePool` will use always use manual crops in place of automatic ones if there's one available at the requested dimensions.

 For example:

  * Upload a brand new image
  * Output in a template using the crop method at 300x200 is producing a bad crop for this image
- * Create a manual 300x200 crop using Photoshop
+ * Manually create a crop at 300x200 in your editor of choice
  * Find the original image in `sfImagePoolAdmin` module, upload your manual crop
  * Plugin will no longer create an image for crops at 300x200, but will use your image.